open-contracting/standard/standard/docs/en/implementation/ppp_framework.md

 ### IV.1.
 Link to evaluation report (value for money or other)

+Use award.documents

 ### IV.2.
 Summary data
 •   State the rationale for doing the project as a PPP, including any qualitative or quantitative value-for-money, final feasibility studies (including cost-benefit analysis, if any) or other analysis that might have been used.
 If nonfinancial benefits have been quantified or considered, these could be stated.

+Use award.documents

 •   The discount rates used should be specified in the disclosure along with the risk premium used, if any, and an explanation for the rate of risk premium used, referring to guidance, if any, available in this regard or describing project-specific circumstances that justify the risk premium rate used.

+(ToDo: model extension for: discount rate + risk premium + explanation )

 •   Risk comparison of other financing mechanisms should be specified.

+Use award.documents

 ## Financial Information